amperity/amperity-docs/amperity_datagrid/source/table_customer_attributes.rst

 .. table-customer-attributes-recommended-starting-sql-note-start

-.. note:: If your tenant is not using transactions (or AmpIQ product features) or if your tenant does not have email and/or SMS opt-in status, make some (or all) of the following changes to the recommended starting SQL for the **Customer Attributes** table:
+.. note:: If your tenant is not using transactions or if your tenant does not have email and/or SMS opt-in status, make some (or all) of the following changes to the recommended starting SQL for the **Customer Attributes** table:

    #.
 Remove the "Extend for transaction attributes" section, along with the **LEFT JOIN ta_cte ta** line in the "Extend for classifications" common table expression (CTE).
    #.
 Remove the "Extend for email opt-in status" section.